ChannyHong/cctv-mask-detector/README.md

 This is the project page for the CCTV Mask Detector project that I did as part of my internship at Superb AI during the fall of 2020.

 Copyright 2020 Superb AI, Inc.\
-The code, cache files, and the models are all released under the Apache 2.0 license.\
+The code and the models are all released under the Apache 2.0 license.\
 Authors: Channy Hong

 ---